How I Use Raycast

 What's in My Raycast

 I've been using Raycast for over a year now, and it has become an indispensable productivity tool for me.
 The official team has released a series of videos on YouTube called "What's in ___'s Raycast," showcasing how designers and developers use Raycast.
-I'd like to share my own experience with this amazing tool.
+I'd like to share my own experience.

 Launcher